vicentinileonardo/daytrip/README.md

 ## Features

-Suggests ranked list of daytrip destinations based on weather, travel time, crowdedness, and other indicators Uses both internal and external data sources to provide recommendations Scalable service-oriented architecture that can easily incorporate new ranking indicators Docker Compose used to deploy the multi-container application REST APIs built to represent data resources
++ Suggests ranked list of daytrip destinations based on weather, travel time, crowdedness, and other indicators

-docker compose for the entire infrastructure
++ Uses both internal and external data sources to provide recommendations
++ Scalable service-oriented architecture that can easily incorporate new ranking indicators
++ Docker Compose used to deploy the multi-container application
++ REST APIs built to represent data resources

 ## Architecture

 The architecture is divided into 4 layers:

-1. Data layer - Contains databases and services for external data
+1. **Data layer** - Contains databases and services for external data
-2. Adapter layer - Standardizes data from external APIs
+2. **Adapter layer** - Standardizes data from external APIs
-3. Business logic layer - Calculates ratings and performs business logic
+3. **Business logic layer** - Calculates ratings and performs business logic
-4. Process centric layer - Provides high level functionality to end users
+4. **Process centric layer** - Provides high level functionality to end users

 In total, 25 services were built across the 4 layers.
 Docker Compose is used to define and deploy the multi-container application.